pjbiggs/Massey203311/Week11/Week11.md

 - gene expression data from cancer samples for hundreds of different genes
 - [genotypic data from hundreds of dogs](https://www.biorxiv.org/content/10.1101/2022.04.13.488108v2.full "so many dogs") to predict breed, height, and weight.

-**I would argue that after dimensional reduction is the single most important technique you can apply for visulisation of data with many variables (i.e. matrix columns in the cases you have encountered previosuly).** Here, we will focus on two main methods: Principal Component Analysis (PCA) and UMAP.
+**I would argue that after dimensional reduction is the single most important technique you can apply for visualisation of data with many variables (i.e. matrix columns in the cases you have encountered previously).** Here, we will focus on two main methods: Principal Component Analysis (PCA) and UMAP.

 Before reading further, please take five minutes and read [this quick intro to PCA](https://stats.stackexchange.com/questions/2691/making-sense-of-principal-component-analysis-eigenvectors-eigenvalues "eigen-who?") before continuing.

-Becuase this is such an important concept, we are going to spend some time on this.
+Because this is such an important concept, we are going to spend some time on this.
 First some examples that have *nothing* to do with RNA or cells or sequencing.
 But hopefully they give us some insight into how dimensional reduction works and why it's important.

-**Important Note**: I have put some extremely informative (imho) youtube videos up on Stream that explain PCA, UMAP, RNA-seq normalisation, and from there you can find explanations on other RNA-seq related topics.
+**Important Note**: I have put some extremely informative (IMHO) YouTube videos up on Stream that explain PCA, UMAP, RNA-seq normalisation, and from there you can find explanations on other RNA-seq related topics.
 Also linked here:<br>
 [Explain PCA](https://www.youtube.com/watch?v=HMOI_lkzW08 "6 minutes")<br>
 [Explain PCoA and MDS](https://www.youtube.com/watch?v=GEn-_dAyYME "8 minutes")<br>
 [Explain UMAP](https://www.youtube.com/watch?v=eN0wFzBA4Sc "18 minutes")<br>